Vyral/base-template/_posts/2020-05-19-buying-foreclosure--short-sale-homes.md

   https://vyralmarketing.s3.amazonaws.com/Kristin+Jamieson/Videos/Buying+Foreclosure+%26+Short+Sale+Homes.mp4
 pullquote: >-
-  A foreclosed home will not have a seller’s disclosure statement since the bank that owns it never occupied it.
+  A foreclosed home will not have a seller’s disclosure statement since the bank that owns it has never occupied the property.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false